EngMoheb/Elevvo-Data-Analytics-Internship/README.md

 └── 📂 task-08_powerbi_dashboard/ # Task 8: Power BI Retail Insights

-Each task-0X_<name>/ folder is self‑contained, with all files and documentation for that specific task.

 📂 Task Folder Contents

-Each task-0X_<name>/ directory includes:
+Each task folder is self‑contained, with all files and documentation for that specific task. :

 README.md

 Overview, objectives, dataset details, tools, and step-by-step process.

-data/ (optional)
+data/

 Task‑specific raw and cleaned data files.